Israel Hands: Biography

 Captain Charles Johnson wrote that Hands was shot in the knee when Teach fired at another of his crew, missing him but striking Hands.
 Hands asked Teach for his reasons, whereupon Teach remarked that, "if he did not now and then kill one of them, they would forget who he was."

-On 22 November 1718 Teach was killed by troops dispatched from Virginia and led by Robert Maynard.
+On 22 November 1718 Teach was killed by troops dispatched from Virginia and led by Royal Navy lieutenant Robert Maynard.
 At the time Hands was in Bath, North Carolina, recuperating from his permanently disabling pistol wound.
 However, he was unable to escape the roundup of pirates in Bath that followed Blackbeard's death.
 Following his capture, he and fifteen others were taken to Williamsburg, Virginia, to stand trial.
 In exchange for a pardon, Hands testified against corrupt North Carolina officials with whom Teach had consorted.

-The minutes of the North Carolina Governor's Council for May 27, 1719, state:
+The minutes of the North Carolina Governor's Council for 27 May 1719, state: